November 04, 2013

 To receive money for your app and in-app purchases, select a method of payment.

-After you select checking or savings, when entering your Account holder name, be sure it’s the same as the name on your bank account.
+After successfully creating your account, go to the Account summary section of the Dashboard.
+Edit the Payment account information.
+Select checking or savings, and when you enter your Account holder name, be sure it’s the same as the name on your bank account.

-For more info about getting paid, see Getting paid.
+For more info about setting up your payout account, see Getting paid for Windows Phone.

 Create or edit your tax profile to sell paid apps and in-app products.
-You can do this during the registration process or in the Account summary section of the Dashboard.
-For more info about setting up your tax profile, see Getting paid.
+You can do this in the Account summary section of the Dashboard.
+For more info about setting up your tax profile, see Getting paid for Windows Phone.